FeedbackBasket Skill

 Place it in .claude/skills/feedbackbasket/SKILL.md in your project, or ~/.claude/skills/feedbackbasket/SKILL.md for global access

-Ask Claude to add the widget
+Ask your agent to add FeedbackBasket

 ---